Costa Mesa Truck Accident Attorneys

 - Passenger buses: As the name suggests, passenger buses are used to transport passengers—whether across town or the country.

 - Cement mixer: These commercial vehicles are used to transfer wet cement mix to a construction site.

-Common Causes of Commercial Vehicle Accidents
+Common Causes of California Truck Accidents

 Commercial vehicle accidents can have a number of causes—many of which could have potentially been avoided had the commercial driver or trucking company followed the applicable trucking regulations and employed the proper safety precautions.
 When truck drivers or trucking companies try to cut corners or skirt regulations, they put everyone on the road at risk.